tinted-theming/home/README.md

 An architecture for building themes based on carefully chosen syntax highlighting using a base of sixteen colors.

-It allows user to have a consistent look across different programs.
+It allows users to have a consistent look across different programs.

 See the [List of supported programs](#template-repositories) on how to apply base16 themes on your favorate program.

 ## Documentation and Specification